scummvm/scummvm/doc/docportal/advanced_topics/mac_game_files.rst

 .. note::

-    This step is not needed on macOS for HFS+ media (and HFS media on a macOS 10.14 Mojave system or older) when using the Python dumper.
+    This step is not needed on macOS for HFS+ media (and HFS media on a macOS 10.14 Mojave system or older) when using the Python dumper in MAC mode.

 .. tabbed:: Windows